 Stephen Bagley also quarried stone in 1940s Gornal, however his quarry may not have been connected with this spot.

-Joseph Harper, Upper Gornal.
+Harpers Quarry, Upper Gornal.

 Harper's quarry was located on the western slopes of Vale Street, towards the Ellowes Hall coach road.
 Quarrying ended some time in the 1960s.